CrayLabs/SmartSim/doc/clients.rst

 Design philosophy
 *****************

-The SmartSim Fortran Client is designed to require minimimal modification to Fortran codebases in order to communicate with the rest of SmartSim.
-The functionality of the C and C++ clients are contained within a single, Fortran 2000 compliant module.
+The SmartSim Fortran Client is designed to require minimal modification to Fortran codebases in order to communicate with the rest of SmartSim.
+The entire functionality of the C and C++ clients are contained within a single Fortran 2000 compliant module.
 The public interfaces rely only on primitive Fortran data structures (e.g. n-dimensional numeric arrays and character arrays).

-The Fortran Client relies on the formalized interoperability between C and Fortran without users needing to ever call the underlying C functions.
+The Fortran Client leverages the formalized interoperability between C and Fortran without the need for users to ever call the underlying C functions.
 The conversion of Fortran primitive types to C-compatible types is handled within the client.
 The Fortran Client handles the following operations, all of which are opaque to the user: